Benjam11n/tp/docs/UserGuide.md

 * **Prefix**: Special symbols (like n/, p/, e/) that indicate what type of information follows them in a command.
 * **Fuzzy search**: A search technique that finds items even when the search term doesn't exactly match, accounting for typos or similar spellings.
 * **Command history**: A record of previously used commands that can be accessed using the up and down arrow keys.
+* **Domain**: The part of an email address after the @ symbol that identifies the email service provider (e.g., gmail.com, yahoo.com).
+* **Top-level domain (TLD)**: The last part of a domain name, such as .com, .org, .edu, or country codes like .uk or .sg.